 This two-day, one-night event introduces Year 12 students to life at university.
 Through a number of team working activities, sports sessions and night spent in halls of residence students will develop their key transferable skills and gain an insight into life as an undergraduate.

-Participating students will be set an “Apprentice”-style business challenge where they will develop key transferable skills such as;
+Participating students will be set a communication challenge by the Speaker’s Trust where they will develop key transferable skills such as;

 • Negotiation and problem-solving